mmgalushka/bootwrap/README.md

 **Bootwrap** is a Python library for rapid developing of web-based user interfaces (WebUI).
 It helps creating WebUI using Python code only and can be used in conjunction with different web-development frameworks such as [Flask](https://palletsprojects.com/p/flask/).
 Under the hood, this library wraps one of the most popular front-end toolkit [Bootstrap](https://getbootstrap.com/).

-This library would be useful for developers and data scientists who wish to build interactive web-application without crafting HTML, CSS and Javascript.

 As a showcase of what this library is capable of please check the documentation.
 The entire [documentation](https://mmgalushka.github.io/bootwrap/) web interface is created using the **Bootwrap**.

 ## Installing